rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 (State) => View
 {{< /highlight >}}

-They are the most lightweight component and component declaration.
-They don't hold any internal component state and you cannot access the properties of the component by using `this`.
-A good rule of thumb is to use functional stateless components whenever you can.
+They are the most lightweight component.
+They are only a function in JavaScript and don't add any boilterplate to the component.
+In addition, they don't hold any local state and you cannot access the properties of the component by using `this`.
+A good rule of thumb is to use functional stateless components whenever you can over ES6 class components.

-If you need to access a lifecycle method, need to hold internal state (this.state) or need a component reference (this.ref), it would be the right time to use a React ES6 class component.
-There you have access to lifecycle methods and the internal state of a component.
-It will often happen that a functional stateless component of yours will mature to an ES6 class component, because it needs to handle state.
+If you need to access a lifecycle method, need to hold local state (this.state) or need a [component reference](https://www.robinwieruch.de/react-ref-attribute-dom-node/) (this.ref), it would be the right time to use a React ES6 class component instead of a functional stateless component.
+There you have access to lifecycle methods and the local state of a component.
+It will often happen that a functional stateless component of yours will mature to an ES6 class component, because it needs to handle local state or needs to have access to lifecylce methods.
+But it can also evolve the other way around, from a ES6 class component to a functional stateless component, because you {{% a_blank "lift your state" "https://reactjs.org/docs/lifting-state-up.html" %}}.

 After all you should avoid to use React.createClass.
 It was used in JavaScript ES5, but {{% a_blank "Facebook declared it as deprecated" "https://facebook.github.io/react/blog/2015/03/10/react-v0.13.html" %}} in favour of ES6 class components.

 I can recommend to read some very well written blog posts about React component declarations by {{% a_blank "James Nelson" "http://jamesknelson.com/should-i-use-react-createclass-es6-classes-or-stateless-functional-components/" %}} and by {{% a_blank "Todd Motto" "https://toddmotto.com/react-create-class-versus-component/" %}}.

-{{% chapter_header "Lightweight Functional Stateless Components" "lightweightFunctionalStatelessComponents" %}}
+{{% sub_chapter_header "Lightweight Functional Stateless Components" "lightweight-functional-stateless-components" %}}

 It is absolutely fine to have multiple components side by side.
 Consider you want to implement a TodoList component.